 2 – The First Purge (2018)

-By the time most franchises are hitting their fourth film, the law of diminishing returns hits hard.
-Prequels also rarely bode well for any horror franchise.
-However, The First Purge successfully used the prequel route as an opportunity to bring in fresh talent and a new direction.
+When most franchises hit their fourth film, diminishing returns hits hard.
+Prequels also rarely bode well.
+However, The First Purge successfully used the prequel route to bring in fresh talent and a new direction.
 By the fourth movie, DeMonaco’s handle on the bigger action scenes is quite adept.
-And for this installment, the director and writer throws even more big ideas at the screen.
-Undoubtedly, The First Purge takes aim at the Trump administration.
+And for this installment, DeMonaco throws even more big ideas at the screen, taking aim at the Trump administration.
 DeMonaco’s use of faulty, unethical social science findings to target minorities eerily parallels the Tuskegee Syphilis Experiment.
-There’s government-funded Russian ‘merc’s’, NRA funding of the NFFA, and references to fear-mongering in the media.
-Scenes of Neo-Nazi militias conducting a siege on a community church are cutting references to the US government’s complicity in the rise of neo-Nazi activity in America.
-Not all these ideas stick and the focus is clearly still on action and nail-biting tension.
-Still The First Purge is highly satisfying and better than it had any right to be.
+There’s government-funded Russian ‘merc’s’, NRA funding of the NFFA, and references to media fear-mongering.
+Scenes of Neo-Nazi militias attacking a community church are cutting references to the US government’s complicity in the rise of neo-Nazi activity in America.
+Not all these ideas stick and the focus is clearly still on action.
+Still The First Purge is better than it had any right to be.

 1 – The Purge: Anarchy (2014)

 Hands down, The Purge: Anarchy is the best movie in the series.
 With a slightly bigger budget, DeMonaco takes the ‘purge’ from a suburban household straight into the streets.
 This time audiences got to see the full chaos of a ‘purge night’ as we watched five very different people try to survive a night in Los Angeles.
-In addition to abandoning its ‘home invasion’ setup, The Purge: Anarchy takes a step away from horror into more action-oriented turf.
+In addition to abandoning its ‘home invasion’ setup, The Purge: Anarchy takes a step away from horror into action.
 DeMonaco treats us to some of the more visually-striking series’ villains, including Young Ghoul Face and Big Daddy.
-If The Purge teased some bigger themes, Anarchy gets to dive a little more into these ideas.
+If The Purge teased bigger themes, Anarchy dives into these ideas.
 In particular, DeMonaco’s idea of the NFAA using professional ‘purgers’ to clean out marginalized neighbourhoods is pretty provocative stuff for this kind of movie.
 Throw in the underrated Frank Grillo – and some welcome mystery surrounding his character – and you have a lean, relentless sequel.